Glossary

 - Forward Pass / Backward Pass

 - In neural network training, the forward pass runs input data through the model to produce a prediction.
-The backward pass (backpropagation) then computes gradients — the direction and magnitude of change needed for each parameter to reduce error.
-After each backward pass, distributed systems must synchronize these gradients across all GPUs.
+The backward pass (backpropagation) computes gradients—the direction and magnitude of change needed for each parameter to reduce error.
+In distributed systems, gradients must be synchronized across all devices after each backward pass via AllReduce.
+Slides: Vol I Ch 5 – Neural Network Computation, Vol I Ch 8 – Model Training

 H